exadel-inc/etoolbox-authoring-kit/CONTRIBUTING.md

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We expect contributors, reviewers and participants to express their opinions in a friendly, polite and clear manner, raise and address issues in most precise, explaining and accurate sentences.
+We expect contributors, reviewers, and participants to express their opinions in a friendly, polite, and clear manner, raise and address issues in most precise, explaining and accurate sentences.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.